MLerik/Deep-Reinforcement-Learning/Navigation/report.md

 ### DQN - Agent

 Given that the input state has both binary and real valued numbers and considering that discretizing this space would lead to a huge discrete state-space, I chose to implement the DQN agent using a [feed forward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) for Q-Valuefunction approximation.
+Many functions such as memory, experience replay, step and so on were taken from the exercise code from the Udacity Nano Degree program.

 #### Neural net as function approximator